Applying for a postgraduate course

 After you submitted your online application

 UK applicants for MA or research courses are invited to come to Nottingham to visit the Department and see the University's facilities.
-Those applying for MA courses will normally have an interview with the Postgraduate Admissions Officer and/or the Course Director of the relevant MA.
-Those wishing to pursue a research postgraduate degree (MPhil or PhD) will normally meet one or more potential supervisors.
-This interview will be as informal as is consistent with British Academy guidelines.
+Those applying for MA courses will normally have an interview with the postgraduate admissions officer and/or the course director of the relevant MA/MSc.
+Those wishing to pursue a research degree (MPhil or PhD) will normally meet one or more potential supervisors.